Rectangle

 maybe_drawable = drawable

-materials field obtains its value automatically due to the @auto attribute.
-Later it is used to create the Drawable object.
+ui_material field obtains its value automatically due to the @auto attribute.

 let rectangle = Rectangle.new

 Automatic dependency propagation is not only a matter of reducing code complexity.
 Other crates may contain code that creates Rectangle, knowing nothing about the drawer.
-Such code will keep working, although a published materials object would be required to call it.
+Such code will keep working, although a published ui_material binding would be required to call it.